galiakraicheva/Django-Girls-Rails-Girls-Continuation-Materials/how_does_the_internet_work.md

 The continuation of the topic, written by me :) Give link

-Here is a another very descriptive tutorial, which goes into more details than the above description: [20 Things I Learned about Browsers and the Web] (http://www.20thingsilearned.com/en-US)
+Here is a another very descriptive tutorial, which goes into more details than the above description: [20 Things I Learned about Browsers and the Web] (http://www.20thingsilearned.com/en-US): the chapter on cloud computing is not good and there is no good explanation of the difference between browser extensions and plug-ins but these are not quite important at this stage of the tutorial.